f4exb/sdrangel/ReadmeDeveloper.md

   - Remove the current device API from the relevant buddies lists.
 Buddies list are effective only for physical devices with SISO or MIMO architecture (more on that later)
   - Create the new device API
   - Add the new device API to the relevant devices APIs buddies list
-  - creates tne new GUI and hence new device interface.
+  - Creates the new GUI and hence new device interface.
 This will always open the physical device unless the physical device has a SISO or MIMO architecture

-Here is the relevant par ot the code (source side) in the `MainWindow::on_sampleSource_confirmClicked` method:
+Here is the relevant part of the code (source side) in the `MainWindow::on_sampleSource_confirmClicked` method:

     deviceUI->m_deviceSourceAPI->stopAcquisition();
     deviceUI->m_deviceSourceAPI->setSampleSourcePluginInstanceUI(0); // deletes old UI and input object